-- The fallouts of Rolle's Theorem that is fundamental to application of analysis to Engineering problems. - To apply differential and integral calculus to evaluate definite, improper integrals and its applications. - The convergence of sequence and series and to apply different tests of convergence - To deal with functions of several variables that are essential in most branches of engineering. - The essential tool of matrices and linear algebra in a comprehensive manner.
+- To apply differential and integral calculus to notions of curvature and to improper integrals.
+Apart from some other applications they will have a basic understanding of Beta and Gamma functions. - The fallouts of Rolle's Theorem that is fundamental to application of analysis to Engineering problems. - The tool of power series and Fourier series for learning advanced Engineering Mathematics. - To deal with functions of several variables that are essential in most branches of engineering. - The essential tool of matrices and linear algebra in a comprehensive manner.

-BTAM202-18 Mathematics-II 4L:1T:0P 4 credits (Differential Equations & Numerical Methods)
+BTAM205-18 Mathematics-II 3L:1T:0P 4 credits (Linear Algebra, Transform Calculus & Numerical Methods)